Students and Parents/Guardians,

 The School Store is open for a half-hour after lunch on Monday, Tuesday, Thursday and Friday.
 The store’s merchandise includes academic supplies, personal health and hygiene items, clothing, and South Kent School logo items.
 Items can also be ordered from the School Store online for student in-store pick-up.

 At the beginning of the school year, each student will be issued a Student ID card.
 When presenting this card for purchases at either The Perch or School Store, providing there are sufficient funds in their Perch/School Store account, the sale amount will be automatically deducted from the account’s balance.
 Parents will be notified by email when the balance in this account falls below $50.00.
-Cash is welcome at either location and the School Store also accepts credit cards.
+Parents can replenish this account by mailing a check to the school’s Business Office or through FACTS payment service under prepay accounts.
+While cash is welcome at either location, only the School Store accepts credit cards.

 If a bank account or an ATM card for getting cash is not an option, parents/guardians can deposit funds directly into their son’s allowance account for personal use such as weekly allowance, transportation, or other special needs.
 Written permission from the parent(s)/guardian(s) is required before the funds are given to the student.
 The Student Allowance form is included in the “Student Service Forms” documents and is used as ongoing permission for a student to receive a weekly or monthly allowance.
 Allowance may be picked up from the Business Office on Wednesdays or Fridays, between 1:00-1:30 pm.
 If a circumstance arises for which your son will need a special allotment, parents/guardians may email permission to the Business Office at [email protected] Please note that the Business Office is open Monday through Friday from 8:00 a.m. to 4:30 p.m. and closed on weekends and Holidays, so parents/guardians should plan ahead and submit such requests at least 5 days in advance.
 Students should make arrangements with the Business Office to pick up their emergency funds.